Beaver Wars: Peace with France and Iroquois expansion

 Once peace was achieved with the French, the Iroquois returned to their westward conquest in their continued attempt to take control of all the land between the Algonquins and the French.
 Eastern tribes such as the Lakotas were pushed across the Mississippi onto the Great Plains in the early 18th century, where they adopted the horse culture and nomadic lifestyle for which they later became known.
 Other refugees flooded the Great Lakes area, resulting in a conflict with existing tribes in the region.
 In the Ohio Country, the Shawnee and Miami tribes were dominant.
 The Iroquois quickly overran Shawnee holdings in central Ohio, forcing them to flee into Miami territory.
 The Miamis were a powerful tribe and brought together a confederacy of their neighboring allies, including the Pottawatomie and the Illini confederation who inhabited Michigan and Illinois.
 The majority of the fighting was between the Anishinaabeg Confederacy and the Iroquois Confederacy.

-A map of Iroquois expansion during the war.
-Peace was re-established with the French in 1666, and the Iroquois returned to their westward conquest of all the land between the French and Algonquin territory.

 The Iroquois improved on their warfare as they continued to attack even farther from their home.
 War parties often traveled by canoes at night, and they would sink their canoes and fill them with rocks to hold them on the river bottom.
 They would then move through the woods to a target and burst from the wood to cause the greatest panic.
 After the attack, they returned to their boats and left before any significant resistance could be put together.
 The lack of firearms caused the Algonquin tribes the greatest disadvantage.
 Despite their larger numbers, they were not centralized enough to mount a united defense and were unable to withstand the Iroquois.
 Several tribes ultimately moved west beyond the Mississippi River, leaving much of the Ohio Valley, southern Michigan, and southern Ontario depopulated.
 Several Anishinaabe forces numbering in the thousands remained to the north of Lakes Huron and Superior, and they were later decisive in rolling back the Iroquois advance.
 From west of the Mississippi, displaced groups continued to arm war parties and attempt to retake their land.